 Therefore, what’s important here to understand that those with ED avoid sex are due to the fear of disappointing their partner or not being able to live up to their expectations.
 This leads us to conclude that Erectile Dysfunction (ED) has no impact on your sexual desire.

-Myth # 6: Erectile Dysfunction (ED) Can Only Be Treated Via The Pill
+Myth # 6: Sexual Performance Issues In Men Can Only Be Treated Via The Pill

 Taking pills can be helpful.
-But they aren’t the only option available for treating Erectile Dysfunction (ED).
+But they aren’t the only option available for treating sexual performance issues in men.

 Instead, you can also look into other FDA-registered medications such as those inserted into the urethra or injected into the penis.
 In addition to this, surgical procedures have also shown promising results in those suffering from ED.

 And, if you haven't already gotten your Phoenix yet (Priority link), I suggest getting one today.
 Pills are a thing of the past and with new treatment options like The Phoenix, you can help restore blood flow and make your erections strong again.